-Control over a market environment, and the avoidance of competition, have long been motivating factors for behavior in relation to markets (e.g., Alfred Chandler 1977; Eric D. Beinhocker 2006; Henning Schwardt 2017).
+Control over a market environment, and the avoidance of competition, have long been motivating factors for behavior in relation to markets (e.g., Chandler 1984, Beinhocker 2006, Schwardt 2017).
 Corporate control, such as under monopoly capitalism, can influence market environment and policy makers to consolidate control further.
 From this, we can gain some additional insights into causes of stratified socio-economic structures, in particular when combined with the institutional aspects and CAS dynamics outlined before.
 A shift to increasingly financialized economic structures may further strengthen related dynamics and trends.

 In the following section, we will review inequality and stratification we can currently observe in socio-economic systems.
-After this outline of the situation at hand, we discuss some of the characteristics of complex systems and their possible dynamics in Section 2.
-Institutions as the emergent social rules and norms that shape the complex market system will be given more detailed consideration in Section 3.
-Market environments and their potential impact on the matter at hand will then be considered in Section 4.
-Drawing on these strands of the critical economics literature, under a complexity umbrella, policy considerations will be formulated in Section 5.
-Section 6 concludes the text.
+After this outline of the situation at hand, we discuss some of the characteristics of complex systems and their possible dynamics in section 3.
+Institutions as the emergent social rules and norms that shape the complex market system will be given more detailed consideration in section 4.
+Market environments and their potential impact on the matter at hand will then be considered in section 5.
+Drawing on these strands of the critical economics literature, under a complexity umbrella, policy considerations will be formulated in section 6.
+Section 7 concludes the text.

-1. Stratification in Resource Access and Distribution
+2 Stratification in Resource Access and Distribution

 Inequality - in quantitative terms - has been documented to have increased over the last decades.
-This holds between countries, between classes, and between races and gender, amongst others (e.g., Lucas Chancel et al. 2022).
+This holds between countries, between classes, and between races and gender, amongst others (e.g., Chancel et al. 2022).
 We will focus on domestic outcomes, and there on those where inequality consistently shows in social identity dimensions over generations, as the socio-economic stratification of populations.
 The recognition of these persistent outcomes has opened the door to questions that a perspective resting on a foundation of methodological individualism in analyses could not ask, nor answer; namely, what are systemic issues that play a role in perpetuating these patterns.
 Or, the other way around, that inequality and exclusion can be fairly consistently identified along lines of social identity points to answers that will have to integrate systemic aspects, in order to be able to explain and allow to address underlying causes and dynamics and remedy the situation people have been facing.

-Following William A. Darity (2005), specifically four postulates are made at the outset in SE, namely that material benefits can be and are passed down through generations; that societies divide into groups and that these show a hierarchy, where benefits accrue to members in dominant groups who are motivated to put effort into maintaining their positions; that market environments are unlikely to end this; and that on the individual level, effort to overcome barriers may mean more discrimination (also, Gregory N. Price 2017; for the "wealth privilege model", see Robert B. Williams 2017).
-Darity, Darrick Hamilton, and James B. Stewart (2015) and Williams (2017) point out that "structures of privilege" do not have to be specifically and persistently racially targeted, to result in racial stratification as this can flow from the initial conditions of members of different groups in societies and persist over generations because of internal socio-economic dynamics.
+Following Darity (2005), specifically four postulates are made at the outset in SE, namely that material benefits can be and are passed down through generations; that societies divide into groups and that these show a hierarchy, where benefits accrue to members in dominant groups who are motivated to put effort into maintaining their positions; that market environments are unlikely to end this; and that on the individual level, effort to overcome barriers may mean more discrimination (also, Price 2017; for the 'wealth privilege model', see Williams 2017).
+Williams (2017) and Darity et al. (2015) point out that 'structures of privilege' do not have to be specifically and persistently racially targeted, to result in racial stratification as this can flow from the initial conditions of members of different groups in societies and persist over generations because of internal socio-economic dynamics.
 Drawing on institutionalist and complexity concepts, we can address these dynamics in more detail than has been done, and more pointedly answer questions relating to possible dynamics underlying outcome patterns.
 This will allow us to consider policies more specifically related to systemic dynamics.